• Skip to primary navigation

 Amish Traditions or the Bible?

-The Amish do try to follow the teachings in the Bible.
+The Amish try to follow the teachings in the Bible.
 And a lot of their rules are based on their interpretation of Scripture.

 If they find a Scripture that contradicts their traditions, they usually dismiss it.
 Focusing only on the Scriptures that support their way of life.